 Most people would agree: The wine-tasting experience is about more than just the wine.
 It’s about the hospitality, the history, the ambience.
 And for most visitors, a winery’s architecture plays a key role in the total tasting experience.
-The Napa Valley is filled with gorgeous wine estates, everything from historic, century-old castles to cutting-edge contemporary designs.
+Napa Valley is filled with gorgeous winery estates, everything from historic, century-old castles to cutting-edge contemporary designs.
 As an architecture buff myself, I’m always fascinated with the story behind the aesthetic.
-There are far too many gorgeous wineries to name in a single post so for this one, I’ll focus on my favorite examples of modern design.
+There are far too many gorgeous wineries in Napa Valley, so here are just a few.

 Talk about indigenous architecture.
 This winery seems to have emerged directly from the rolling hillsides that surround it.
 Sculptures, fountains, and other art works populate this ultra-modern estate, set amid the breath-taking beauty of the Carneros region.
 Spanish architect Domingo Triay, the talent behind the unusual design, was hired by Artesa’s parent company, the renowned Spanish Codorníu Group.
 (Built in 1895, the Codorníu Cellars building outside of Barcelona is now a Spanish national historical monument.)
 Stroll through sprawling courtyards, enjoy the views from the enormous windows, and spend time in the permanent art exhibit and museum.

 Perched on Howell Mountain with gorgeous views of the valley floor, CADE is the cool contemporary home you wish you had (don’t we all want an outdoor living room?).
 The wood, concrete, and glass structure was designed by Juancarlos Fernandez, a Mexico-based architect who also does a lot of work in California.
 It’s the Napa Valley’s first LEED (Leadership In Energy and Environmental Design) Gold-certified winery.